LAST MODIFIED: APRIL 1, 2020

 - We may share information with our service providers if necessary for them to perform a business, professional or technology support function for us.

 - We may disclose personal information if permitted or required by law, for example, in response to a court order or a subpoena.
-To the extent permitted by applicable law, we also may disclose personal information collected from children (a) in response to a law enforcement or public agency’s (including schools or children services) request; (b) if we believe disclosure may prevent the instigation of a crime, facilitate an investigation related to public safety or protect the safety of a child using our Sites or applications; (c) to protect the security or integrity of our Sites, applications, and other technology, as well as the technology of our service providers; or (d) to enable us to take precautions against liability.
+To the extent permitted by applicable law, we also may disclose personal information collected from children (i) in response to a law enforcement or public agency’s (including schools or children services) request; (ii) if we believe disclosure may prevent the instigation of a crime, facilitate an investigation related to public safety or protect the safety of a child using our Sites or applications; (iii) to protect the security or integrity of our Sites, applications, and other technology, as well as the technology of our service providers; or (iv) to enable us to take precautions against liability.

-3. PARENTAL RIGHT TO REVIEW PERSONAL INFORMATION OF A CHILD.
+3. PARENTAL/GUARDIAN RIGHT TO REVIEW PERSONAL INFORMATION OF A CHILD.

-Upon request of a parent whose child has provided personal information, we will provide the following:
+Upon request of a parent/guardian whose child has provided personal information, we will provide the following: